robocup-junior/erebus-document/content/en/docs/Tutorials/Navigate the maze/_index.md

 ---

 ## Step-by-Step Introduction of the Code
 First we initialise the robot and sensors.
 We import/include the necessary classes as we set the time step and also the maximum velocity of the robot.
-We also create a leftMotor and rightMotor object.
+We also create a wheel_left and wheel_right object.
 (More details on the API can be found [here](https://cyberbotics.com/doc/reference/nodes-and-api-functions)).
 Lastly, we initialize an array to store the left and right motor speeds - we start by initalizing these to the max speed.

 {{< code-toggle file="moving1">}}
 {{</code-toggle>}}